 Within an accounting system, invoices are used to gauge outstanding payments, or accounts receivable.
 Knowing when those payments are due and your average DOS will help you manage cash flow because you’ll be able to forecast when cash will enter the business.

 Invoices follow a standard format.
-Online invoicing solution will fill in most of the information on your behalf, but if you’re creating an invoice from scratch, be sure to include:
+Online invoicing solutions will fill in most of the information on your behalf, but if you’re creating an invoice from scratch, be sure to include:

 - Your Company Information: List your company’s name, address, phone number, and website.